Skip to main content

 • Since 2013, the number of medical school applications from Maine residents has almost tripled.

 Despite the smaller size of many of the participating hospitals, the wide range of experiences available at each site has deflated the argument that core medical education cannot be completed in rural areas.
-Preceptors and site directors have additionally attested to seeing their students develop a sense of ownership of their patients and their care, largely due to their hands-on experience that rural practices offer.
+Preceptors and site directors have additionally attested to seeing their students develop a sense of ownership of their patients and their care, largely due to the hands-on experience that rural practices offer.

 The Tufts Maine Track program not only benefits students, but also the attending physicians and their host sites.
 Physicians report that their students' inquiries have kept their medical perspectives fresh and minds sharp.
 Several TUSM faculty have accepted positions at rural training sites because of the opportunity to teach medical students, benefiting the students, facilities, and rural communities.
-Host sites have also expressed that becoming an academic, teaching center has energized staff as they practice with the enhanced purpose in creating an optimal learning environment for their students.
+Host sites have also expressed that becoming an academic teaching center has energized staff as they practice with the enhanced purpose of creating an optimal learning environment for their students.

 Evaluations of similar LIC programs that have been implemented at medical schools across the country indicate that students who participate in LIC generally perform as well, or better than, those who follow a more traditional training program (see The Harvard Medical School-Cambridge Integrated Clerkship: An Innovative Model of Clinical Education).